In a nutshell

 Fisherman’s Wharf is one of the most popular neighborhoods to stay in San Francisco

-Fisherman’s Wharf is San Francisco’s waterfront heart and one of the top attractions.
-Here you’ll find plenty of souvenir shops and excellent seafood restaurants.
-It’s also the gateway for many tours around San Francisco, for instance to Alcatraz.
+Fisherman’s Wharf is San Francisco’s waterfront district and the city’s tourist hub.
+You’ll find tons of souvenir shops and excellent seafood restaurants.
+Many tours in San Francisco, including those to Alcatraz, also depart from here.

-Our tip: The lovely Ferry Building at Pier 41 hosts a Farmers’ Market every Tuesday, Thursday, and Sunday featuring local produce.
+Our tip: The beautiful Ferry Building at Pier 41 hosts a Farmers’ Market every Tuesday, Thursday, and Sunday featuring locally sourced products.

-From the Bay Area, you can see the entire San Francisco skyline
+From the bay, you can take in the entire San Francisco skyline

-If you want to see as much of San Francisco as possible in a short time, a boat trip through the Bay Area is one of the best things to do in San Francisco.
-The Bay Area is the stretch of water north of the city, framed by the Golden Gate Bridge and the Oakland Bay Bridge.
+If you want to see as much of San Francisco as possible in a short amount of time, a boat tour through the Bay Area is one of our top recommendations.
+The bay is framed by the Golden Gate Bridge to the north and the Oakland Bay Bridge to the east.

-Starting from the piers, you’ll first get a stunning view of the Golden Gate Bridge.
-Once you’re out in the bay, the full San Francisco skyline opens up, including landmarks like the towering Transamerica Pyramid.
+As the boat departs from the piers, you’ll have a fantastic view of the Golden Gate Bridge.
+Once you’re out on the water, the entire skyline of San Francisco opens up — including the massive, pointed Transamerica Pyramid.

-Our tip: The Golden Hour boat trip is especially magical!
+Our tip: The boat tour is especially beautiful during golden hour!

 Hippie Neighborhood Haight-Ashbury